Nida-siddiquee/restaurant-demo/README.md

 ### Environment Protection

 The `production` environment is protected and will require manual approval for deployments if configured in your repository settings.

 ---

+## 🚀 Deployment Instructions

+### Deploying to Vercel

+1. **Connect your repository** to Vercel
+2. **Deploy** - Vercel will automatically detect the React app and serverless functions
+3. **Environment Variables** - No additional environment variables needed for the API proxy
+4. **Custom domains** - Works with custom domains automatically

+The `vercel.json` configuration ensures that:
+- The `/api/restaurants` endpoint is properly routed
+- Serverless functions are deployed with the correct runtime
+- CORS headers are handled properly

+### Deploying to Other Platforms

+For other platforms (Netlify, Railway, etc.), you'll need to:

+1. **Netlify**: Create Netlify Functions in `/netlify/functions/`
+2. **Railway**: Deploy as a Node.js app with API routes
+3. **Custom server**: Implement the proxy in your backend

+---